Learning Goals for the Major

 Course offerings are divided into four subfields: Political Theory, American Politics, Comparative Politics, and International Relations and Foreign Policy.

-To familiarize students with the different topics, issues, and approaches in the study of political science, majors are required to take an introductory course in each of the four subfields (all 0100-level courses).
+To familiarize students with the different topics, issues, and approaches in the study of political science, majors are required to take an introductory course in three of the four subfields (all 0100-level courses).
+For specific details on departmental requirements, see http://www.middlebury.edu/academics/ps/requirements.
 We also offer an introductory course in Environmental Policy (PSCI 0211), which is required for the Environmental Studies Program.
-In addition, almost all 0200-level courses have no prerequisites and are open to students of all classes.
+In addition, most 0200-level courses have no prerequisites and are open to students of all classes.

 Understanding the four subfields The Department does not require its majors to develop expertise in any particular subfield of political science.
 Instead, students are provided a basic foundation in all parts of the discipline, and are then permitted to explore their own interests via the courses they select to meet degree requirements and through independent study.